MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 # Debug your Teams app

-Teams Toolkit helps you to debug and preview your Microsoft Teams app.
+Teams Toolkit helps you to debug your Microsoft Teams app.
 Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully in Teams.

 :::zone pivot="visual-studio-code"